 Infiltration of lymphocytes into orbital tissue stimulates the release of cytokines (eg, tumour necrosis factor and interleukin-1) which promote the release of mucopolysaccharides from fibroblasts.The resulting hyperosmotic shift leads to oedema of the orbital fat and extraocular muscles, forcing the eyeball forward and leading to the typical appearance of exophthalmos.
 There are underlying genetic factors which are currently being researched.

 - TED is the most common cause of orbital inflammation and proptosis in adults.

 - TED affects an estimated 400,000 people in the UK, a prevalence of 0.7%.

-- At least 80% of this is associated with Graves' disease.
+- About 90% of this is associated with Graves' disease.